Chemaclass/chemaclass.com/content/blog/2024-03-28-effective-pair-programming.md

 > The pair could --and should-- switch roles occasionally; eg: every X commits pushed, every 10 mins, … up to them.

-Pair programing should not be just considered as a practice from "seniors" to juniors, but regardless of the level of experience from the team members.
+Pair programming should not be considered a practice only for "seniors" to juniors, but regardless of the team members' experience level.

 It is about the **collaboration flow**, the quality communication, the absence of feeling judged, and the idea of welcoming vulnerability with your peers, knowing they will support and help you.